nickyv123/hello-world/README.md

 # hello-world
 My first repo
-print('I am a jr in college at the University of Iowa')
+I am a jr at the University of Iowa